zakzaks/laravel-react/README.md

 **Laravel - React Monolith application**

-- Build with Laravel 12 with React starter kit
+This app built using Laravel 12 with React starter kit.
+This app is about managing Data Person like create, read, update, and delete (CRUD).

-- CRUD basic functionalities about Person
+How to install
+- `composer install`
+- copy `.env.example` and rename it to `.env`
+- generate key using `php artisan key:generate`
-- Validation form using `form-validation`
+- running app using `composer run dev`